 Most hikers will have ever heard the horror stories about the mountains of Pennsylvania.
-These mountains are considered a natural trap that only the most experienced can successfully traverse.
+Unfortunately, these mountains are considered a natural trap that only the most experienced can successfully traverse.

 Therefore, if you do not wear suitable footwear for such uneven surfaces, your feet and joints will take a beating.
-Many are not able to make it through the first night because of the pain in their ankles.
-Since your feet and ankles will be the most punished from this rocky path.
+Many cannot make it through the first night because of the pain in their ankles since your feet and ankles will be the most punished from this rocky path.